smalldatabrains/CitySegmentor/README.md

 # Rust Detection CNN Classifier

-A deep learning application that uses a Convolutional Neural Network (CNN) to detect rust in images.
+A deep learning application that uses a Convolutional Neural Network (CNN) to segment cityscape.
 The project includes both a training module and a user-friendly GUI application for making predictions.

 ## Features

 - CNN model built with PyTorch
-- Training on the Corrosion_Rust dataset
 - Real-time predictions through a drag-and-drop interface
 - Model checkpoint saving and loading
 - Confidence scores for predictions